Easy Decluttering Tips- How to Declutter without Overwhelm

 Okay, maybe not how you expected this article on easy decluttering tips to start out but still this is a pretty big deal you being here.

-One of the biggest stumbling blocks when it comes to cleaning out a home is the whole “getting started” first step and if you are here you just technically started…so check that baby off of your decluttering checklist.
+One of the biggest stumbling blocks when it comes to cleaning out a home is the whole “getting started” first step, and if you are here, that means you just technically started!

 I like to call these the pre-steps.
 The first 3 things everyone should do before they begin decluttering any area in their home.

-Second – Put things away that have a definite home.
+Third – Put away anything that has a home.

 READ: 3 CRUCIAL STEPS TO TAKE BEFORE YOU DECLUTTER